 Rev. of Melting Pot Modernism, by Sarah Wilson (2010).
 Modern Fiction Studies (Fall 2014).

 Rev. of Interracial Encounters: Reciprocal Representations in African and Asian American Literatures, 1896-1937, by Julia H. Lee (2011).
 MELUS 37.4 (Winter 2012).

 Works in Progress

-Understanding Karen Tei Yamashita (under contract) is a volume in the Understanding Contemporary American Literature Series at the University of South Carolina Press.
+Understanding Karen Tei Yamashita (University of South Carolina Press, anticipated publication date 2019) is a volume in the Understanding Contemporary American Literature Series at the University of South Carolina Press.
 It provides a clear and concise introduction to Yamashita’s biography, key motifs in her work, as well as offering research resources for advanced students and scholars.
 The book addresses major issues including global capitalism, immigration, and environmental justice.
-This volume serves as a crucial accompaniment to Yamashita’s novels, offering cogent commentary and analysis of her innovative, challenging texts, and providing useful explanations of major critical approaches and thematic concerns.